 The Council continued to apply its Local Code of Corporate Governance based on recommended best practice, as developed by CIPFA/SOLACE.
 This Code sets out the systems by which the Council directs and controls its functions.
 It was reviewed twice during the year with a work programme, monitored by the Audit Sub Committee, being progressed to maintain and improve overall Governance.

 ICT Security

-During 2016/17, work continued in order to comply with the Government's Public Sector Network (PSN) security standard.
-Regular liaison continued with the Government's Cabinet Office.
+During 2017/18, work continued in order to comply with the Government's Public Sector Network (PSN) security standard.
+Regular liaison continued with the Government's Cabinet Office and Department for Works and Pensions.